ForeignGods/Sorting-Algorithms-Blender/README.md

 <li>Pick median as pivot. (implemented below)</li>
 </ul>

-The key process in quickSort is partition().
+The key process in quickSort is <strong>partition()</strong>.
 Target of partitions is, given an array and an element x of array as pivot, put x at its correct position in sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.<br>
 All this should be done in linear time.

 | <a href="https://github.com/ForeignGods/Sorting-Algorithms-Blender/blob/main/sort_scale/quick_sort_scale.py" target="_blank">quick_sort_scale.py</a>|<a href="https://github.com/ForeignGods/Sorting-Algorithms-Blender/blob/main/sort_color/quick_sort_color.py" target="_blank">quick_sort_color.py</a>|